A half hour boat’s ride away from the Marina South Pier.

 - Daily ferries from the Marina South Pier.

 - According to legend, two shipwrecked sailors (a Malay and a Chinese) were saved from drowning by a giant turtle.
 In gratitude, they built a Malay shrine, a Chinese temple and a sculpture of a giant turtle on the island.
 Taoists and Muslims come here to pray for health, wealth and prosperity.
 In the ninth lunar month, devotees make annual pilgrimages to the Tua Pekong Temple and visit the shrine called Kramat Kusu.
+Thousands of devotees flock to the island to pray for health and prosperity.

 - Changing rooms and toilets available.